ONSdigital/CIS_MRP_PUBLIC/README.md

 ## Description

 CIS_MRP is a repo containing the pipeline for the headline COVID-19 Prevalence model.
 This has been constructed as a main.R (or .ipynb) file which calls on functionalised code from other packages/repos.
 This Reproducible Analytical Pipeline (RAP) uses Multilevel Regression with Postsratification a bayesian estimation method.
+This pipeline is dependent on the `gcptools` and `cismrp` packages which have been developed by ONS.
+The links to public versions of these repo's can be found below.

 The pipeline has been set up to run on Google Cloud Platform (GCP).